 - Head-On Collisions – an often deadly crash that occurs when the front-end of two moving vehicles crash into each other

 Causes of Truck Accidents Caused by Truck Drivers

 Operational error represents a broad category of mistakes made by truck drivers that occur as the result of inadequate or dangerous decisions made while in motion.
-The following causes can occur in any situation and can be further complicated by excessive speeds and the level of experience the operator:
+The Law Center truck accident lawyers recommend drivers be aware of situations that can further complicate accidents caused by truck drivers; including excessive speeds and an inexperienced driver:

 - Poor maintenance – due to the extensive use of trucks and their accumulated mileage, trucks require frequent and sometimes expensive maintenance or repairs; poor maintenance can be the result of inexperience or neglect by the operator